F-1 students are only permitted to engage in employment that has been authorized.

 To be eligible for F-1 economic hardship employment, a student must have been in F-1 status for one full academic year.
 The student must prove to United States Citizenship and Immigration Services that employment is necessary due to severe economic hardship caused by circumstances beyond the student's control after obtaining F-1 status.
 Work is limited to 20 hours per week during the academic term (full-time during breaks and vacations).

 Speak with your employer regarding social security number requirements and withholding.
-Review the link below for more information:

 For more tax information please refer to the Tax Information page on our website.